Theo Van Rysselberghe

 His Style Was Influenced by the following Painters - Frans Hals, Monet, Paul Signac, Georges Seurat, and Manet

-Education: Ghent Academy for the Visual Arts and later at the Academy of Brussels
+Education: Ghent Academy for the Visual Arts and later at the Academy

 Artist Biography and A Description of His Style

 Theo Van Rysselberghe was born in Ghent, Belgium in 1862.
 His quick intellect, passionate and innovative art style, captivated collectors and critics alike.
 The conviction with which he related his thoughts on painting and art charmed his fellow artists.
 He co-founded and played an active role in “XX”, a collective of militant avant-garde artists.
 Inspired by his friendship with Georges Seurat, Van Rysselberghe began experimenting with divisionism and adopted a pointillist style.
-This unique style of painting is characterized by a methodical and scientific technique known as pointillism or divisionism.
+This distinctive style of painting is characterized by a methodical and scientific technique known as pointillism or divisionism.
 Pointillism painters juxtaposed small dots of pure color together to maximize luminosity.
 The dots appeared to intermingle and blend in the spectator's eye.
 During this period he created his greatest masterpieces.
 Van Rysselberghe’s striking paintings demonstrate his ability to capture the effects of sunlight on the composition.
 Upon the death of his great mentor, Seurat, he discarded the pointillist technique and switched to a looser more realistic style.

 Georges Seurat 1859-1891